intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_2_GPU_Baichuan2-7B.md

 In this tutorial, you will learn how to run LLMs on Intel GPUs with IPEX-LLM optimizations, and based on that build a stream chatbot.
 A popular open-source LLM [baichuan-inc/Baichuan2-7B-Chat](https://www.modelscope.cn/models/baichuan-inc/Baichuan2-7B-Chat) is used as an example.

 > [!NOTE]
 > Please make sure that you have prepared the environment for IPEX-LLM on GPU before you started.
-Refer to [here](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more information.
+Refer to [here](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more information regarding installation and environment preparation.

 ## 6.2.1 Load Model in Low Precision

-One common use case is to load a ModelScope model in low precision.
+One common use case is to load a model from ModelScope hub with IPEX-LLM low-bit precision optimization.
 For Baichuan 2 (7B), you could simply import `ipex_llm.transformers.AutoModelForCausalLM` instead of `transformers.AutoModelForCausalLM`, and specify `load_in_4bit=True` or `load_in_low_bit` parameter accordingly in the `from_pretrained` function.

 For Intel GPUs, **once you have the model in low precision, set it to `to('xpu')`.**